NTBooks/folder-sync-test/README.md

 ## Warning

-**Warning:** Configuring this tool incorrectly can result in unpinning all your files from IPFS.
+> **⚠️ Warning:** Configuring this tool incorrectly can result in unpinning all your files from IPFS.
 It is highly recommended to use this tool on a test account first to ensure that your configuration is correct and to avoid any potential data loss.

 ## Features